ItsJamin/jamplay/tools/analysis/README.md

 Value-Range: 0 to Infinity
 Typical Values: It is really depending on the music.
 Some music have hundreds as "normal amount of flux" and the thousands are only when the song is changing quickly.

+## Other

+### `zero_crossing_rate`
+How often a single segment of data crosses the zero-line.
+It is generally a quick indicator for a pitch of a signal.

+Value-Range: 0 to 1
+Typical Values: 0.05 to 0.5